Blu3DrAEm/oldgregg/README.md

 To verify you're browsing in an isolated environment navigate to DuckDuckGo.com and search "what is my ip address", you will see your IP address shows up in a different location using OpenVPN.
 Next, navigate to www.dnsleakcheck.com and run the standard test.
 You will see your ISP is OpenDNS, which has been changed using our "/etc/resolv.conf" file.

 # NOTE:
-This guide assumes your raspberry pi is using the default username: 'Pi', the default password: 'raspberry', and that you've renamed the vpnbook certificate bundle directory to 'vpnbook/'.
+This guide assumes your raspberry pi is using the default username: 'pi', the default password: 'raspberry', and that you've renamed the vpnbook certificate bundle directory to '/home/pi/vpnbook/'.
 If you change the admin password and receive an error running "./vpn.sh", uncomment line 5 & 6 in 'vpn.sh' and replace 'raspberry\r' with 'yourpassword\r' (note: the '\r' must be included after your password for the expect script to work properly)
 If you change the name or location of the 'vpnbook/' directory you will need to edit the 'openvpn.sh' script to include the correct path.